stimm-ai/stimm/docs/developer/development.md

 npx prettier --write .
 ```

-You can also use the pre‑commit hooks (see `.pre‑commit‑config.yaml`).
+You can also use the pre-commit hooks (see `.pre-commit-config.yaml`).

 ## Submitting Changes